 The survey was distributed through a personal visit by the last three authors.
 The participants were explained the purposes of the study and asked to complete the surveys.
 The instructions for completing the questionnaire were given on the cover page to avoid any misunderstanding.
 Surveys were distributed conveniently to a sample of SMEs in Jordan (150 questionnaires were distributed).
 The questionnaires were completed by various kinds of employees (e.g. company owners, general managers, IT managers, and communication officers).
 Two surveys were ignored because of missing data.
 Therefore, only 148 surveys were usable for this study and included in the analysis.
-A summary of the demographic characteristics of the respondents is found that Twitter was used in their organization for 'life updates' or personal status, for sharing information with friends or colleagues in real time, and as 'personal RSS feeds' to monitor trusted external sources for news or links.
+A summary of the demographic characteristics of the respondents is presented in Table 1.